open-voice-interoperability/speechly-app/README.md

 ```

 Navigate to [localhost:3000](http://localhost:3000) and you should see your app running.
-Open the Developer Console to see speech segments and raw responses from Genie.
+Open the Developer Console to see speech segments and raw responses from Genie/Magenta.